On May 2nd, 1980, Joy Division played what would later be known as their last gig ever when they appeared at Birmingham University, England.

-The bill was shared with Factory Records label maters A Certain Ratio who opened.
+The bill was shared with Factory Records label maters A Certain Ratio who opened the show that night.

-The concert was recorded via the soundboard, which was later released on the Still double LP that included all eleven songs from Joy Division’s set, despite “Twenty Four Hours” not being credited on the sleeve
+The concert was recorded via the soundboard, with the audio later released on the Still double LP that included all eleven songs from Joy Division’s set, despite “Twenty Four Hours” not being credited on the sleeve

 Joy Division debuted “Ceremony” during this concert, which is not even titled on the handwritten setlist, but instead just credited as “new song”.

 The only other versions of Ceremony that Ian Curtis recorded are from the soundcheck on May 2nd and from a studio session on May 14th, 1980, four days before Curtis’ suicide.

 The later version is found on the Heart and Soul boxset.

 “Ceremony” was the band’s last recording.
 When New Order recorded their version of the song, with guitarist Bernard Sumner taking over lead vocals, there was a difficulty with the lyrics, because Curtis had never transcribed them and his vocals were partially inaudible, resulting in Sumner reportedly had to put them through a graphic equalizer to approximate them.

 During the performance of “Decades!”
 Ian stumbled and had to be helped off stage while the rest of the band played on.
 He recovered enough to return for an encore performance of “Digital”.

 Dave Haslam remembers:

 “It was a dining room at a student hall of residence.
 300 people there I reckon.
 I was ten rows from the front.
 It was a ramshackle affair, Ian left the stage at least once”.